-Considering that an Orthopedic surgeon makes $483 000 a year and the President of the United States makes $400 000 for steering an entire country, it can seem like doctors' salaries are astronomical.
+Considering that an Orthopedic surgeon makes $483 000 a year and the President of the United States makes $400 000 for steering the entire country that surgeon works in, it can seem like doctors' salaries are astronomical.
 But as I'll show you, this is a deceptive illusion because gross and net income are not even close to equal.
-Because net incomes are so variable (as each doctors practise expenses vary) it's much easier for media to report our gross incomes - which are grossly inflated as you'll see as we go.
+Because net incomes are so variable (as each doctors practice expenses vary) it's much easier for media to report our gross incomes - which are grossly inflated as you'll see as we go.

 Bearing this caveat in mind, here are our gross doctor incomes by specialty:

 Orthopedics $483 000